-She glanced around and then drifted closer to the Administrator’s table.
+She glanced around then drifted closer to the Administrator’s table.
 She decided on the one closest to it, hoping this time she might be able to catch a glimpse of the woman before she met her later this morning.
-The strange way in which Mandee spoke of her had made her a bit more nervous about the coming meeting than she might have been otherwise.
+The strange way in which Mandee spoke of her had made Talia a bit more nervous about the coming meeting than she might have been otherwise.

-As Talia waited for Mandee and the others to appear, a lone person came into the room from the door leading out into the garden.
-As she wondered what they’d been doing out there so early in the morning, she realized she knew this person-it was Kel.
+As she waited for Mandee and the others to appear, a lone person came into the room from the door leading out into the garden.
+As she wondered what they’d been doing out there so early in the morning, she realized she knew this person—it was Kel.
 The squire spotted her at about the same time and waved a greeting to her as he walked toward the open kitchen door.
 She tentatively waved back.

 People were pouring into the dining hall in earnest by the time she saw him come back out of the kitchen.
 He held a large basket of fruit in one hand and a filled plate in the other.
 She was a little surprised as she saw him walk over to the Administrator’s table and take a seat at the far end.
 Kel set his things down and started eating, seemingly paying attention to nothing or anyone.
 She frowned.